tsedio/tsed-cli/packages/cli-core/readme.md

 }
 ```

-Finally create a handlebars template in templates directory:
+Finally, create a handlebars template in templates directory:

 ```hbs
 import {Injectable} from "@tsed/di";